Helen Leach

-Helen May Leach (née Keedwell; born 3 July 1945) is a New Zealand academic specialising in food anthropology.
-She is currently a professor emerita at the University of Otago.
+Helen May Leach (née Keedwell; 3 July 1945 – 23 January 2026) was a New Zealand academic who specialised in food anthropology.
+She conducted research for more than 50 years into the history of New Zealand, the archaeology and anthropology of Oceanic culture, and the social history and anthropology of culinary and horticultural practices, and wrote at least 22 books on these subjects.
+She was a professor emerita at the University of Otago.

-Early life and family
+Early life and education

-Born Helen May Keedwell in Wellington on 3 July 1945, Leach is the daughter of Peggy and Harvey Keedwell.
-Her older sister, Nancy Tichborne, was a watercolour artist.
+Born Helen May Keedwell in Wellington on 3 July 1945, Leach was the daughter of Peggy and Harvey Keedwell.
+Her sisters were cookbook author Mary (later Browne) and watercolour artist Nancy (later Tichborne).

-After moving with her family to Dunedin in the early 1950s, Leach was educated at Otago Girls' High School.
-She went on to study at the University of Otago, from where she graduated Master of Arts.
+After moving with her family to Dunedin in the early 1950s, Leach and her sisters were educated at Otago Girls' High School.
+After joining the Otago Anthropological Society as a teenager, she went on to enrol at the University of Otago in 1963, from where she graduated Master of Arts.

+Originally trained in archaeology, she completed a PhD in 1976 at Otago, with a thesis titled Horticulture in prehistoric New Zealand: an investigation of the function of the stone walls of Palliser Bay, with Charles Higham as her doctoral advisor.
+In the 1960's she was the first woman at the University of Otago to gain a Masters degree in anthropology, and also the first woman to obtain a PhD in anthropology.